shreystechtips/pythonbytes/projects/fractals-I/README.md

 #### Project 3

-Modify your program in ways:
+Modify your program from Project 2, for example:

-- First Egon may select any number of paint cans to place out in the town square
+- Egon may select any number of paint cans to place out in the town square
-- Second Egon may choose a different "percent" of the distance to travel.
+- Egon may choose a different "percent" of the distance to travel.
 Up above it was 50%, or half-way to the paint can.
 No reason this couldn't be 27% or 94% or even 212% or -71%
-- Third the paint cans could be placed evenly like the vertices of a regular polygon... or they could be placed randomly
+- The paint cans could be placed evenly like the vertices of a regular polygon... or they could be placed randomly